 What is going concern?

-The assessment period covers at least twelve months from the reporting date, but the auditor must also consider known events or conditions beyond that period.
-A debt maturity in month 14 with no refinancing plan, for example, is relevant even though it falls outside the minimum assessment window.
+The assessment period covers at least twelve months from the reporting date, but auditors must also consider known events or conditions beyond that period.
+A debt maturity in month 14 with no refinancing plan is relevant even though it falls outside the minimum window.
+In our experience, those "just outside the window" items are exactly the ones that generate inspection findings, because the file often says nothing about them at all.

 • Management makes the assessment; the auditor evaluates it.
 ISA 570.10 requires the auditor to evaluate management's assessment of the entity's ability to continue as a going concern.